The Best Fresh Pasta London Has To Offer | A Deep Dive Into The Heart Of Carbness

 Trattoria Brutto | Farringdon

 Sure, Brutto isn’t specifically a pasta restaurant.
 It’s an ‘ugly but good’ trattoria specialising in the hearty regional cooking of Tuscany… which, as it happens, does involve its fair share of fresh pasta.
-The region borders Emilia-Romagna, and this is probably the best spot you can get authentic tortelloni in brodo without visiting Bologna.
+The region borders Emilia-Romagna, and this is probably the best spot to find authentic tortelloni in brodo without visiting Bologna.
 Aside from that, there’s also dishes like penne con vodka and rabbit ragù-smothered pappardelle… plus £5 negronis to boot.